-The distance education program will not offer a dedicated graduation program the completion of each class.
-LTC will offer all Public Safety Telecommunication Program students to participate in the graduation ceremonies that take place on the main campus to recognize his/her achievements.
+The distance education program will not offer a dedicated graduation program at the completion of each class.
+LTC will offer all Public Safety Telecommunication Program students to participate in the school-wide graduation ceremonies that take place in June to recognize his/her achievements.